dueclic/emailchef-for-woocommerce/.wordpress-org/readme/README.md

 = 1.5 =

-* New deferred import with eMailChef
+* New deferred import with Emailchef

 = 1.1 =

-* New connection with eMailChef
+* New connection with Emailchef
 * Extended compatibility to WP 4.9.2 and WooCommerce 3.2.6
 * Bugfixes